 For more info, check www.brazilgreentravel.com.

 12) Patagonia, Chile

 Chile is often referred to as the Switzerland of South America for its ethereal mountain beauty.
-The country boasts sundry landscapes from volcanoes, deserts, beaches, lakes, glaciers, vineyards to forests.
-One of the most stunning regions in Chile is Patagonia, famous for its Torres del Paine National Park, which is home to majestic mountains with snow-capped peaks, enormous glaciers, cascading waterfalls, pristine lakes and rivers.
+The country boasts sundry landscapes from volcanoes, deserts, beaches, lakes, glaciers, and vineyards to forests.
+One of the most stunning regions in Chile is Patagonia, famous for its Torres del Paine National Park, which is home to majestic mountains with snow-capped peaks, enormous glaciers, cascading waterfalls, and pristine lakes and rivers.
 Positioned on the southern tip of Patagonia is the largest ice field in the world, Glacier Grey, which creates crystal-blue icebergs.
 A place straight out of dreams.